 - Prepare annual operative list and list of publications.

 Research Opportunities: The Head and Neck Oncology Program of the University of Michigan is one of the most prolific head and neck cancer research groups in the world.
-We maintain tumor biology research laboratories both at the University of Michigan Comprehensive Cancer Center and at the Department of Veteran’s Affairs Medical Center.
+We maintain tumor biology research laboratories at the University of Michigan Comprehensive Cancer Center and the Medical Sciences Research Building.
 Basic science research opportunities are available in the molecular biology of tumors, predictive biomarkers, stem cell research, genomics and proteomics.
 We are also national leaders in clinical trials development, outcomes and quality of life research and health services research.
-Finally, we have burgeoning research programs in quality of head and neck surgical care and in simulation education research that may appeal to fellows with interests in quality improvement/patient safety or graduate medical education.
-Any and all of these research opportunities are available for the head and neck fellows.
+Finally, we have burgeoning research programs in quality of head and neck surgical care and in simulation education research that may appeal to fellows with interests in quality improvement/patient safety or graduate medical education/surgical education.
+We are also uniquely positioned to develop the research interests of head and neck fellows for which we many not yet have specific experience in our division.
+With the University of Michigan’s diversity of scholarship arenas, we recruit outstanding mentors for our fellows in other departments and even other schools, depending on their research interests.

 PAST FELLOWS